brunohma/Case-Study---Bellabeat/README.md

 ```
 ![Correlation between steps and calories](assets/Relationship_between_steps_and_calories.png)

+Through the scatterplot, we can see a positive correlation between the amount of steps taken and the amount of calories spent.

-* Correlation between sleep time and time in bed
+* **Correlation between sleep time and time in bed**

 ```r
 #Determining the correlation between amount of time in bed vs sleep time